jupyterhub/mybinder.org-user-guide/doc/sample_repos.md

 ```

 where YYYY-MM-DD is a snapshot at MRAN that will be used for installing
-libraries.
+packages.

 You can also have an `install.R` file that will be executed during build,
-and can be used to install libraries.
+and can be used to install packages.

 Both [RStudio](https://www.rstudio.com/) and [IRKernel](https://irkernel.github.io/)
 are installed by default, so you can use either the Jupyter notebook interface or